webdriverio/webdriverio/packages/wdio-firefox-profile-service/README.md

 ### proxy

 Set network proxy settings.
-The parameter `proxy` is a hash which structure depends on the value of mandatory `proxyType` key, which takes one of the following string values:
+The parameter `proxy` is a hash whose structure depends on the value of the mandatory `proxyType` key, which takes one of the following string values:

  * `direct` - direct connection (no proxy)
  * `system` - use operating system proxy settings
- * `pac` - use automatic proxy configuration set based on the value of `autoconfigUrl` key
+ * `pac` - use an automatic proxy configuration set based on the value of `autoconfigUrl` key
- * `manual` - manual proxy settings defined separately for different protocols using values from following keys: `ftpProxy`, `httpProxy`, `sslProxy`, `socksProxy`
+ * `manual` - manual proxy settings defined separately for different protocols using values from the following keys: `ftpProxy`, `httpProxy`, `sslProxy`, `socksProxy`

 Type: `Object`<br />
 Default: `null`<br />